-Title XXI of the Social Security Act enables states to provide healthcare coverage to uninsured, targeted low-income children.
-In Iowa, targeted low-income children are those children covered by a Medicaid Expansion, a separate program called Healthy and Well Kids in Iowa (Hawki), and the Hawki Dental-Only Program, which was implemented on March 1, 2010.
+Title XXI of the Social Security Act enables states to provide health care coverage to uninsured, targeted low-income children.
+In Iowa, targeted low-income children are those children covered by a Medicaid Expansion, a separate Hawki program, and the Hawki Dental-Only Program which was implemented on March 1, 2010.

-Effective January 1, 2014, the countable income levels were changed based on the introduction of the modified adjusted gross income (MAGI) methodology in accordance with the Affordable Care Act (ACA).
+Effective January 1, 2014, the countable income levels were changed based on the introduction of the Modified Adjustable Gross Income (MAGI) methodology in accordance with the Affordable Care Act.
 This change aligns financial eligibility rules across all insurance affordability programs; creates a seamless and coordinated system of eligibility and enrollment; and maintains eligibility of low-income populations, especially children.

-The Medicaid Expansion component covers children ages 6 to 18 years of age whose countable family income is between 122 and 167 percent of the federal poverty level (FPL) and infants 0 to 1 year of age whose countable family income is between 240 and 375 percent of the FPL.
+The Medicaid Expansion component covers children ages 6 to 18 years of age whose countable family income is between 122 and 167 percent of the Federal Poverty Level (FPL) and infants 0 to 1 year of age whose countable family income is between 240 and 375 percent of the FPL.
 The Hawki program provides healthcare coverage to children under the age of 19 whose countable family income is less than or equal to 302 percent of the FPL, who are not eligible for Medicaid and who are not covered under a group health plan or other health insurance.
-The Hawki Dental-Only Program covers children who meet the financial requirements of the Hawki program but are not eligible because they have health insurance.
-The Dental-Only program and the dental coverage with Hawki provide preventive and restorative dental care services, as well as medically necessary orthodontia.
+The Hawki program but are not eligible because they have health insurance.
+The Dental-Only program and the dental coverage with Hawki provide preventive and restorative dental care services as well as medically necessary orthodontia.